JaehoonLim/SimpleDNNTest/docs/README.md

 __Train.py__ is using the Multi-Layer Perceptron (MLP) model.
 You can set the MLP model, the number of layers and the number of nodes for each layer, by '-a' option. '-a 20 10' means 2 layers with 20 and 10 nodes for first and second layer, respectively.

+__Details of MLP Model__
+- Activation for hidden layer : ReLU
+- Activation for output layer : softmax
+- Loss function : categorical_crossentropy
+- Optimizer : AdaGrad
+- Metrics : Accuracy

 Before start training, __Train.py__ will divide samples to test sample and validation sample.
 Test sample will be used to training, and validation sample will be used to check over-training.
 Base on validation sample's accuracy, training will be stoped automatically for prevent over-training.

 After training, __Train.py__ will give you 3 plots and train weight file.

 With __Loss__ plot, you can check loss function results of test sample and validation sample.

 With __Over-Train Check__ plot, you can check DNN discriminator values of each samples.

 With __Receiver Operating Characteristic (ROC) Curve__ plot, you can check signal efficieny and background rejection rate.
+On plot, each number means rate where signal efficieny or background rejection rate is 90 % and 95 %.

 # 3. Apply.py
 ```
 usage: Apply.py [-h] [-o O] [-w W] [-t T] I